 We work to address the gap in TAP: Transparency, Accountability, and Participation.
 Based on our experience, we set up tools to fill the gap.
 For example, we systematically run public hearings, public audits, and public reviews during the project implementation cycle.

 We do the public hearings at the beginning.
 We bring together the community and discuss who contributes to the projects, what the roles of each stakeholder is and how they contribute to costs.
-We generally end up with a tripartite agreement with user committee and local government.
+We generally end up with a tripartite agreement with the user committee and local government.

 Instalments are paid based on the public audit conclusions and the explanation of what has been done.
-These meeting help show that no users participate more than others and that the work is on track.
+These meetings help show that no users participate more than others and that the work is on track.
 That things are not biased.
 The measures that would be needed to enable the poorest to access water are discussed at the beginning and at these reviews.

 After the schemes are completed the whole implementation is evaluated again.
 We check whether project is implemented as per agreement, on the financial side and also on the process side.
 Only then are the final instalments made.